discordjs/guide/guide/popular-topics/errors.md

 ### Members didn't arrive in time.

 This error happens when fetching multiple members via `GuildMemberManager#fetch()` and:

-- The `GUILD_MEMBERS` intent is not specified
+- The `GUILD_MEMBERS` intent is not specified or enabled in the dev dashboard
 - The internet connection is somewhat bad
-- The amount of members fetched is huge (about 50 thousand and upwards)
+- The amount of members fetched is large (about 50 thousand and upwards)

-Ensure the `GUILD_MEMBERS` intent is provided.
-If this intent is provided, then you may wish to consider moving your bot to a location with better internet, such as a VPS.
-If this does not work for you, you will have to manually change the hardcoded member fetching timeout in the source code.
+You can specify the time to wait for with the `time` option in the `.fetch()` call.
+Another solution could be to move your bot to a faster infrastructure, if available.

 ### MaxListenersExceededWarning: Possible EventEmitter memory leak detected...